Do you know how to develop a winning proposal strategy?

 A flurry of emails quickly circulates through the office.
 Everyone downloads the bid documents – Request for Qualifications (RFQ), Request for Proposals (RFP), or something similar.
-Calendars are checked and meetings booked.
+Calendars are checked, and meetings are booked.
 Everyone is brought together to determine how best to proceed.

-It’s at this stage where most firms make a costly mistake.
+It’s at this stage that most firms make a costly mistake.

 With everyone sitting around an impressive boardroom table, freshly printed and sparsely highlighted bid documents in tow, the discussion almost invariable progresses very quickly to roles and responsibilities – who should do what, and when should the team reconvene to assess progress?
 And man, does that feel good.
 Making progress.
 Getting stuff done.
 Assigning people tasks.
 Scheduling meetings.
 Developing next steps.
 That’s what business is all about.
 Right?
 That’s how progress is made.
 And projects won.

 Unfortunately, for too many firms on too many occasions, not enough time is spent answering a critically important question before getting down to the ‘real work.’
 What’s the win strategy?
-The truth is, if you can’t develop a compelling win strategy, your firm probably shouldn’t be pursuing the opportunity in the first place.
+If you can’t develop a compelling win strategy, your firm probably shouldn’t be pursuing the opportunity in the first place.

 What’s Your Winning Proposal Strategy?

 Developing a strong, compelling proposal win strategy isn’t easy.
 But when done well, it’s often the difference between winning and losing.
 And really, what’s more important than increasing your chances of winning?
 Nothing, that’s what.